rrweb-io/rrweb/guide.md

 #### Only include the recorder code

 rrweb's code includes both the record and the replay parts.
-Most of the time you only need include the record part into your target web Apps.
+Most of the time you only need to include the record part into your targeted web Apps.
 This also can be done by using the CDN service:

 ```html